hoshirie/GrayCodeScripts/Linux/TUTORIAL.md

-Once you download the pamupdate.sh
+Once you download the users.sh or passwdconf.sh

-run the command:`chmod +x pamupdate.sh`  (this makes the file executable)
+run the command:`chmod +x users.sh` or `chmod +x passwdconf.sh` (this makes the file executable)

-then simply run the script with: `sudo ./pamupdate.sh`
+then simply run the script with: `sudo ./users.sh` or `sudo ./passwdconf.sh`